 heard from the beginning, that we should love one another.

-two messages which John mentions could be considered portions of the broader
+implication] precept) which John uses should be considered portions of the broader

 copying every verse where the word cross is used in the New Testament,